 21. Third party rights

-22.1 The Agreement may not be varied except in accordance with Clause 22.
+22.1 The Agreement may not be changed except in accordance with the terms below.

 23. Entire agreement

 23.1 The Agreement constitute the entire agreement between the Parties in relation to the subject matter of the Agreement, and shall supersede all previous agreements, arrangements and understandings between the Parties in respect of that subject matter.

 23.2 Neither Party will have any remedy in respect of any misrepresentation (whether written or oral) made to it upon which it relied in entering into the Agreement.